yu02019/BEN/README.md

 1. Species: Mouse -> Rat
 2. For this exemplar domain adaptation (DA) task, only ONE label is used.
 3. The segmentation results are shown in red, the ground truth are shown in orange.
-4. From top raw to the fifth raw: Raw image, Zero-shot (0 label used), finetune (1 label used), BEN's result (1 label used), Ground truth.
+4. From top row to the fifth row: Raw image, Zero-shot (0 label used), finetune (1 label used), BEN's result (1 label used), Ground truth.

    ![](fig/cross-species.png)